hexpm/hexpm/lib/hexpm_web/templates/docs/trusted_publishers.html.md

 * `permissions.id-token: write` is required so the job can request an OIDC token.
 * Discover the audience with `GET /api/oidc/audience` rather than hardcoding it.
 Today the value is `hexpm`.
 * Each OIDC token may be minted at most once (`jti` replay is rejected).
-* The minted Hex token is scoped to exactly the package named in the mint request and is publish-oriented; it is not a general-purpose API key.
+* The minted Hex token is scoped to exactly the package named in the `scope` parameter and is publish-oriented; it is not a general-purpose API key.
 * Prefer matching on a GitHub Environment for production release workflows so only that environment can mint.

 ### Mint API